appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/commit-and-push.md

 ## Discard changes

 While developing an application in Appsmith, sometimes, you may want to discard the current changes and revert to the previous stable version.
-To discard the changes, click **Commit and Push** icon and in the deploy modal, click the **Discard Changes** button.
+To discard the changes, click **Commit and Push** icon and in the deploy Modal, click the **Discard Changes** button.
 When this button is clicked, along with the current changes being discarded, the latest changes are pulled from the remote repository so that your application is in sync.

 Discarding changes have the following impact on the entities (pages, queries, JSObjects etc.):
 - Any entity (pages, queries, JSObjects etc.) added after the last commit is removed.